poggenpower/dyndns.py/README.md

 ## Requirements
 - DNS manged by plesk
   - subdomain for dynamic records recommended
-  - dynmic DNS records must be created manually before updated by this script
+  - dynamic DNS records must be created manually before updated by this script
 - webserver running python via WSIG, tested with phusion passenger
 - root access to your server